 - For individually scheduled lessons, 24 hours’ notice must be given to cancel, or the lesson must be paid for.

-- The teacher may, at her discretion, issue lesson credits for hardship situations, such as extended illness or family emergency.
+- The teacher may, at her/his discretion, issue extra lesson credits, or extend the period to use a credit, for hardship situations, such as extended illness or family emergency.

 Missed Lessons—Inclement Weather

 Lessons may be cancelled due to inclement weather.
 This will usually be done when the Lake Washington School District cancels school.
 Exceptions to this will occur if the weather changes late in the day.
 You will be notified as soon as possible in these cases.
 If it is, or may be snowing, please check email before coming to your lesson.
 If a suitable make-up is not possible, the lesson will be credited to the following invoice.

 Students are required to have a quality flute (and, if applicable, piccolo or oboe), in working order, appropriate to the level of player.
 A metronome, tuner and music stand are required for home practice.
 Books and music will be recommended by the teacher, and should be purchased promptly.
 A spiral lined notebook and 3-ring binder are required also.

 Attendance at group lessons, and at the end-of-year recital is required.
 The Holiday recital is not required, but is encouraged.
 At least one contest per year is recommended of students who have had at least one year of private lessons and/or two years of playing.
 Remember that these things are what your monthly event fee pays for.
 Take advantage of them!